 My surprise of a lifetime goes to show we should never stop learning about ourselves and others.
 There's always something new to discover.
 Plus, the better you understand yourself and the more answers you uncover, the more accepting you can be of other people and they can be of you too.

-If you’re curious to learn more, please read my other article, My Autistic Life: From Childhood To My 40s.
-I discuss how autism has impacted my life, include a detailed list of some lesser known autistic traits, and links to books and resources I’ve read.
+If you're curious to learn more, you can read another article I wrote, My Autistic Life: From Childhood To My 40s.
+I discuss how autism has impacted my life, include a detailed list of some lesser known autistic traits, and links to books and resources I've read.

 Readers, are you or someone close to you on the autism spectrum?
 What are some things that you have learned along the way?
 For those less familiar with autism, what did you find enlightening in this post and others?
 Thanks for reading! – Sydney